Flagsmith/react-native-performance-monitor/README.md

 There are 3 main components:

-- The React Native component that sends profile data to a server via REST and listens to messages (remount and forceUpdate) to trigger renders.
+- A [React Native component](https://github.com/BulletTrainHQ/react-native-performance-monitor/blob/master/lib/provider.js) that sends profile data to a server via REST and listens to messages (remount and forceUpdate) to trigger renders.
-- The Web socket server responsible for passing messages between the graph and the react native component
+- A [Web socket server](https://github.com/BulletTrainHQ/react-native-performance-monitor/blob/master/lib/src/server.js) responsible for passing messages between the graph and the react native component
-- The Web application that receives websocket values and renders them to a graph
+- A [Web application](https://github.com/BulletTrainHQ/react-native-performance-monitor/blob/master/components/App.js) that receives websocket values and renders them to a graph

+The following diagram is a brief explanation of the data flow:

 <img src="./data-flow.png"/>